airbytehq/airbyte/docs/integrations/sources/google-search-console.md

 You can either:
 * Use the existing `Service Account` for your Google Project with granted Admin Permissions
-* Use the existing `User Account` for your Google Project with granted Admin Permissions
+* Use your personal Google User Account with oauth.
+If you choose this option, your account must have permissions to view the Google Search Console project you choose.
 * Create the new `Service Account` credentials for your Google Project, and grant Admin Permissions to it
 * Follow the `Delegating domain-wide authority` process to obtain the necessary permissions to your google account from the administrator of Workspace